fbpx

 My Favorite Knit Sweater Pattern

-Years ago I bought a Lane Bryant sweater that I loved and loved and loved.
-And, of course, as a designer, I’m inspired by many things, including clothes that I love to wear.
-So, taking what I loved most about that sweater and tweaking it, I’ve got a new sweater design for you.
-And I think it’s my favorite knit sweater pattern ever.
-It’s a two-color striped knit sweater, worked flat in stockinette so it’s super easy for beginners, but with extra flattering A-line shaping that’s enhanced by the offset design of the striped colors.
+Years ago, I bought a Lane Bryant sweater that I loved and loved and loved.
+As a designer, many things inspire me, including clothes I love to wear.
+So, taking what I loved most about that sweater and tweaking it, I have a new sweater design for you.
+This is my favorite knit sweater pattern ever!
+It’s a two-color striped knit sweater.
+You work it flat in stockinette, so it’s super easy for beginners.
+But I designed it with extra-flattering A-line shaping enhanced by the offset design of the striped colors.
 Eeeeee.
 I love it.
 I hope you do too.

 8 Reasons This Is My Favorite Knit Sweater Pattern

-Of course, it’s easy to love a new design when it’s fresh off of the needles.
-But, I was inspired by a favorite sweater, so there are longer-lasting reasons I love this design.
-And there are some things I’m really proud of about it that make it My Favorite Knit Sweater Pattern.
+Of course, it’s easy to love a new design when fresh from the needles.
+But a favorite sweater inspired me, so I love this design for longer-lasting reasons.
+And there are certain things I’m really proud of that make it My Favorite Knit Sweater Pattern.
 Here they are:

 1. Offset Stripes Are Slimming and Attractive

-My favorite knit sweater has horizontal stripes but they are offset.
-As you can see in the images, Color A is on the left and Color B is on the right then in the next row it’s the opposite.
+Yes, my favorite knit sweater has horizontal stripes, but I offset them.
+As you can see in the images, Color A is on the left, and Color B is on the right, and then in the next row, it’s the opposite.
 The result is super flattering for all body types.
-Your eye doesn’t get stuck in one place but instead roams with the movement of the colors.
+The eye doesn’t get stuck in one place but instead roams with the movement of the colors.
 It creates a very slimming effect, which you don’t always get with horizontal stripes.

 2. There Are So Many Options for Your Two Colors